akshaysatyam2/CNN-vs-ResNet50-Classification/README.md

-# CNN vs ResNet50: Drone Classification
+# Comparative Study of CNN vs. Fine-tuned ResNet50

 This project presents a comparative study between two deep learning models—Custom Convolutional Neural Networks (CNN) and Fine-tuned ResNet50—for the task of drone image classification.
 The project includes the code implementation, model training, evaluation, and analysis using Python and deep learning frameworks.